QuetzalTiago/dz-bot/README.md

 ## Additional Information:

 This bot is modular and can be extended to add more functionalities.
 Each functionality is managed by a dedicated service, and adding new commands is as simple as creating a new command class and registering it with the command service.

-**Note:** Please ensure you have appropriate permissions in your Discord server to invite and use bots.